SKSteeve/Framework/README.md

 #### 3. Models
 	You can define your models inside Framework/App/Models

-	Change the db.ini variables to make connection with your Database Once you created your database and changed db.ini files, you can execute the .example.sql to be able to test Define protected $table for the model.
+	Define protected $table for the model.
 	They should extend BaseModel to use:
 	*$instance->create([]);* method that accepts array with key => values representing column and value to be saved *$instance->find($id)* method that finds the object

 #### 4. Views
-	You can define your models inside Framework/Resources
+	You can define your views inside Framework/Resources/Views

 	They should be .php files to use:
-	*$data* array that will give you passed data key => value *$error* string that will give you if there was any error message passed form the controller *$success* string that will give you if there was any success messsage passed form the controller
+	*$data* array that will give you passed data key => value from the controller *$error* string giving you error message if there was any error passed form the controller *$success* string giving you success message if there was any success passed form the controller